compbiozurich/compbiozurich.github.io/docs/teaching/UZH-BIO390/2025-10-07-Valentina-Boeva.md

 #### Valentina Boeva (ETHZ)

-Brief note: In this lecture V. Boeva will cover the standard machine learning methods used in the analysis of biological data: dimensionality reduction, clustering, classification and regression.
+Brief note: In this lecture Prof. Boeva will cover the standard machine learning methods used in the analysis of biological data: dimensionality reduction, clustering, classification and regression.

 <!--more-->

 In case you want to run some code with the examples shown during the lecture, here is a link to Jupiter notebooks: <https://github.com/BoevaLab/Teaching>